 "Impetus"

 The flaming guy on the bottom of the picture is Impetus, a superman-like hero who meets a very gruesome ending.
-Now I’m not sure how we did it, but between the two of us, we found a way to create that charred look.
+Now, I'm not sure how we did it, but between the two of us we found a way to create that charred affect.
 And boy, did the look of the character make an impression on us; especially with Tony.
-Before I knew it, he was adding Impetus in some of his pin-ups; each time making him decomposed more and more.
-Eventually we realized Impetus, who in his after-death life would be forever be named Crispie, was going to be a permanent member of our cast.
-Now if only I could just get my act in gear and finish up that comic... - Jake
+Before I knew it, he was adding Impetus into some of his pin-ups; each time making him more and more decomposed.
+Eventually we realized Impetus, who in his after-death life would forever be named Crispie, was a permanent member of our cast.